ibexa/documentation-user/docs/content_management/collaborative_editing.md

 Thanks to this, other users in the same session and editing the same piece of the content item at the same time, can see the actions and editing elements performed by a specific user.

 You can see all users belonging to a given content item's collaboration session.
-All users avatars should are displayed:
+All users avatars are displayed:

 - at the top of the content item editing window
 - in distraction free mode